What is CAMP?

 Are there scholarships available for CAMP?

-CAMP scholarships are available.
-Scholarships cover the full $600 fee and are awarded on a need basis.
-There are a limited number of scholarships available to students with expressed financial need.
-Scholarships will not be awarded based on academic success or co-curricular involvement.
-As part of the application, you will be asked to describe your financial need.
-You must fully complete the scholarship application form in order to be considered for a scholarship.
-Scholarship applications are open from February 5 – April 30, 2018.
-After applications close, you will be informed of your scholarship application status by May 14, 2018.
+Scholarship applications for CAMP have now closed.
+If you have applied for a CAMP scholarship, you will be informed of your scholarship application status by May 14, 2018.
 If awarded a scholarship, you must accept or deny within 48 hours by phone or e-mail.
 If you accept the scholarship, we will send a confirmation email with instructions to register for CAMP.

 - Participants will stay on campus in a suite-style residence hall with current C&IS upperclassmen.
 They must bring their own sheets and linens.